-Lampshaded, averted and subverted in later seasonsnote (with the exception of X-Ray Johnny, where the "Books are knowledge, and knowledge is power" message is hammered in once a minute with no irony in sight; even Johnny Applesauce pales in comparison.).
+It actually starts getting Lampshaded, averted, and subverted in later seasons.note With the exception of X-Ray Johnny, where the "Books are knowledge, and knowledge is power" message is hammered in once a minute with no irony in sight; even Johnny Applesauce pales in comparison.

-Asspull: In "Johnny's 100th Episode" Mr. Mittens and Dark Vegan's reasons for wanting Johnny to come out of his coma come completely out of nowhere.
-At least Bling-Bling Boy has gotten along with Johnny occasionally.
+Ass Pull: One of the more frequent complaints is about the constant out of nowhere plot developments.
+"Johnny's 100th Episode" is a particular standout as Mr. Mittens and Dark Vegan's reasons for wanting Johnny to come out of his coma come completely out of nowhere.

 Cliché Storm: This show is criticized for rehashing a lot of stock cartoon plots, including its own.